usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

     - Understanding that compliance differs by system type (e.g., public-facing app vs. internal system)
     - Integration of security controls into evaluation criteria or SOW
     - Recognition of the CISP or security team's role in validating feasibility
-- Indetify and Access Managements (IAM)
+- Identify and Access Managements (IAM)
     - Awareness that IAM is critical to prevent unauthorized access
     - Emphasis on integration requirements as early contract conditions
     -   CO understanding that improper IAM alignment can lead to security gaps or deployment delays
-    -   Recongition of IAM as a shared responsibility
+    -   Recognition of IAM as a shared responsibility
 - Vulnerability management
     - Differentiating patching from broader vulnerability management practices
     - Importance of timely remediation and continuous monitoring